segmentio/segment-docs/src/guides/how-to-guides/segment-and-attribution.md

 ---
-title: "What role does Segment play in Attribution?"
+title: What role does Segment play in Attribution?
 ---

 At a higher level, attribution tools allow you to connect a specific campaign to user acquisition, giving you more visibility into campaign performance.
 See [our destination catalog](https://segment.com/catalog) for list of attribution tools Segment supports.